karthikchintala1/jasper2/_posts/2018/August/2018-08-30-streaming-in-asp-net-core-signalr.markdown

 ### Hub setup

-Unlike normal signalR methods, the stream methods will be different as they have stream the content over time when the chunks of data is available.
+Unlike normal signalR methods, the stream methods will be different as they have stream the content over time when the chunks of data are available.

 Create a C# file in the project with the name as `StreamHub` or whatever.
 It is better to add it in a Folder though.

 Derive that from `Hub` class and add a namespace in the file as `using Microsoft.AspNetCore.SignalR;`

-Now, create a method in the class with the return type as `ChannelReader<T>` here T is the type of the value returned.
+Now, create a method in the class with the return type as `ChannelReader<T>` where T is the type of the value returned.
 The `ChannelReader` return type on a method makes a streaming hub method.
 Here is the code for streaming our data.

 ```csharp
 public ChannelReader<int> DelayCounter(int delay)